albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 > workaround https://cloud.google.com/pubsub/docs/emulator#pubsub-emulator-java.
 I have not got it sorted (yet).
 In the
 > meantime we can just get by with TestStream.

-## StressTests
+### StressTests

-Some "Stress testing" has been undertaken with Mock data sets (with different _idempotent_key_), peaking more than +200K notifications / min with the current AkkaHttpClient config, forcing the application to scale up and keeping some million of notifications saved as "ttl" State:
+Some "Stress testing" has been undertaken with Mock data sets (with different _idempotent_key_), peaking more than +200K notifications / min with the current AkkaHttpClient config, forcing the application to scale up and keeping approximately a million of notifications saved as "ttl" State: